matgomes/stolen-bike-challenge/README.md

 ## Product Requirements
 - [ ] Bike owners can report a stolen bike.
-- [ ] A bike can have multiple characteristics: license number, color, type, full name of the owner, date, and description of the theft.
-- [ ] The Police can increase or decrease the number of police officers.
-- [ ] Each police officer should be able to search bikes by different characteristics in a database and see which police officer is responsible for a stolen bike case.
 - [ ] New stolen bike cases should be automatically assigned to any free police officer.
 - [ ] A police officer can only handle one stolen bike case at a time.
 - [ ] When the Police find a bike, the case is marked as resolved and the responsible police officer becomes available to take a new stolen bike case.